sndwvs/xradio/README.md

-# Driver for the Allwinner xradio xr819 wifi chip
+# Driver for the Allwinner XRadio XR819 wifi chip

-This is an experimental wifi driver for devices with the XRADIO XR819 wifi chip such as the Orange Pi Zero, the Nanopi Duo, or the Sunvell R69.
-It is based on `https://github.com/fifteenhex/xradio`.
+This is an experimental wifi driver for devices using the XRADIO XR819 wifi chip - such as the Orange Pi Zero, the Nanopi Duo, or the Sunvell R69.
+This port is based on `https://github.com/fifteenhex/xradio`.

 Supported kernel version: 4.14.17